 Often the back panel of laminate furniture is just a thin piece of wood with long vertical seams.
 This is another sign that your furniture piece is laminate but it can be easily filled with caulk so it looks like the back is solid wood.

 I like to fill seams with caulk after I’ve primed because it makes the seams so much easier to see.
 You want to use caulk instead of wood filler on these seams because the panel is flexible and so is caulk.
 If you don’t have a caulk gun, you can get a tube like this.

 Squirt the caulk on the seam like toothpaste.
 It’s okay if your line is really messy!
 Then wet your index finger and smooth out the seam.
 Wipe off any extra on the edges with your finger or a baby wipe.
 Let it dry for a couple of hours before painting.
 To see exactly how to fill gaps in furniture with caulk, see my Beginner’s Guide to Furniture Painting.

 Sometimes it’s addressing the small details that make ALL the difference in the look of your final furniture piece.
 You will be so amazed how your furniture no longer looks like cheap laminate after finishing this process!

 To cover a seam in laminate furniture, you can also cover it with beadboard wallpaper like I did here: Easy NO-BUILD DIY Media Center Hack

-I bought some new hardware and also spray painted the existing hinges.
+I bought some new hinges but spray pained the bottom drawer handles in my favorite spray paint for furniture hardware.
 After the paint dries 24 hours, you can add the hardware.
 Didn’t it turn out cute???